skip to main content

 Rome wasn’t built in a day and, although we wish it was possible, your house won’t be either.
 Understanding this is critical to establishing a good working relationship with your builder, whose own timeframes are dependent on other jobs, wet weather hold-ups, shipping delays, material shortages and more.

-It’s also important to know the difference between realistic quotes and cheap ones, according to the builder we interviewed in the story below, who reveals exactly what you can expect from this critical trade.
+When assessing whether a builder is reputable, it’s also important to know the difference between realistic quotes and cheap ones, according to the builder we interviewed in the story below, who reveals exactly what you can expect from this critical trade.

 A Builder Reveals: 3 Things I Wish My Clients Knew